Netting fruit trees

-Netting with a knitted mesh and a maximum mesh size of 10 mm will keep out larger birds, possums and flying-foxes.
+Netting with a knitted mesh with a maximum mesh size of 10 mm will keep out larger birds, possums and flying-foxes.
 A smaller mesh size may be needed to keep out rats.
 White netting is best as it stands out against the foliage of the fruit tree.
 This will make it easier for flying-foxes to see and avoid.

 Thin nylon (monofilament) netting should not be used as it is easily pulled out of shape by an animal climbing on it, causing the animal to become entangled.
 Once entangled, birds and flying-foxes become stressed, breaking bones and tearing wing membranes as they struggle to get free.
 The monofilament line can cut into the animal causing deep wounds and even stop circulation.
 Ultimately, these injuries can lead to shock and death, particularly if the animal is trapped for a long time.
 Entangled flying-foxes may also be mothers nursing young that are waiting at a nursery roost.
-These young will starve if the parent can't return to the roost within a day.
+These young will starve if the parent cannot return to the roost within a day.

 When netting fruit trees, ensure that the net is kept taut.
 If the netting is loose or easily loses its shape, it is more likely to act as a trap for wildlife.

 To keep netting taut, the first step is to build a frame over the tree to support the netting.
-This could be a box-shaped frame of PVC pipe or timber, or a number of star pickets or stakes that are located around the tree to form a frame for the netting, e.g. crossing three or four stakes to make a teepee frame (see illustration).
+This could be a box-shaped frame of PVC pipe or timber, or a number of star pickets or stakes that are located around the tree to form a frame for the netting, e.g. crossing three or four stakes to make a tepee frame (see illustration).
 It is important that the frame keeps the netting off the tree and is sturdy enough for the netting to be pulled taut.

 Tent pegs, or any heavy objects (e.g. bricks) wrapped in the ends of the netting, can be used to keep the netting tensioned over the frame and stop animals from getting under the net.
 Clothes pegs and tie wire can also be used to stop the net slipping and sagging on the frame to form traps.
 The more places that the netting is held in position, the more even the tension of the netting will be on the frame.